AgentIQ/devops-interview/README.md

 ### Submission Guidelines
-1. Zip the package without the node repo and send via email
+1. Zip this repository with solution package without the node repo and send via email.